 But besides the wolf, Puss also had to deal with other parties interested in the star.
 Goldilocks and her three bears gang were honestly too good for this movie.
-I loved her dynamic with Papa & Mama bear, but it was her banter with Baby bear that had me crying with laughter.
-(I still can’t believe that’s Florence Pugh’s Voice).
+I loved her dynamic with Papa & Mama Bear, but it was her banter with Baby Bear (Samson Kayo) that had me crying with laughter.
+(I still can’t believe Florence Pugh’s Voiced Goldilocks).

 And there is Jack Horner (John Mulaney).

-You know there’s something to be said about a man who embraces that fact that he is both evil and selfish, but jack Horner takes to another level.
+You know there’s something to be said about a man who embraces that he is both evil and selfish.
+But Jack Horner takes it to another level.
 Throughout the movie, Jack shows he is willing to sacrifice other people’s lives to achieve reach his goal.
 And to no one’s surprise, his real reason for wanting the star was both selfish and evil.

-Perrito is the most trusting and adorable dog I’ve ever seen, and asides from his heart breaking origin story, everything about this poor dog was hilarious.
-But Perrito’s trusting nature was perfectly counterbalanced by the expert thief and queen of trust issues, Kitty Softpaws.
+Perrito (Harvey Guillén) is the most trusting and adorable dog I’ve ever seen, and asides from his heartbreaking origin story, everything about this poor dog was hilarious.
+But Perrito’s trusting nature was perfectly counterbalanced by the expert thief and queen of trust issues, Kitty Softpaws (Salma Hayek).